WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 -	DX FT8 TRANSCEIVER incorporates a TAYLOE detector based Qudarature Sampling detector receiver which outputs an I and Q phase output to STM32F746 DISCO board which generates through Upper Side Band SSB receive signal.

 DX FT8 Project is brain child of Charles(Charley)Hill, W5BAA.
-I can't thank enough Charley for his excellent GUI FT8 Firmware and his idea and perseverence to create a standalone FT8 TABLET Transceiver.
+I can't thank enough Charley for his excellent GUI FT8 Firmware and his idea and perseverance to create a standalone FT8 TABLET Transceiver.

 It's a pleasure for me to collaborate with Charley,W5BAA, on hardware side, RF design and PCB designs of DX FT8.